vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Fifth panel from the left (E 5), Nagarī

 The figure at the viewer’s left seems to be of a different standing than the two persons to the right.
-He is naked and of plump builḍHis headdress seems plain and his right hand makes the ‘do-not-fear’ gesture.
+He is naked and of plump build.
+His headdress seems plain and his right hand makes the ‘do-not-fear’ gesture.
 His left hand is something of a puzzle.
 It would seem that this hand is raised and holds an object at head height, if this is not the raised right arm of the central figure.

 The tallest figure in the middle is clearly a senior persoṇHis left hand holds the knot of his dhotī.
 His right arm, if it is not raised, appears to lean on the left arm of his companion to the right, while his hand seems to hold something; a stick?
 It is clear that he wears a high crown with an ornament.